Stratechmedia ApS · Publisher Intelligence Report · May 2026

 What We Found

 The results show a region that has responded to AI with a clear, consistent strategy: blocking.
-More than half of all Nordic publishers block all AI crawlers.
-In Norway and Sweden, three in four do.
+Just over half of all Nordic publishers block all AI crawlers.
+In Norway, Sweden and Finland, two in three do.
 What the data also shows is what that strategy does — and does not — achieve.

-of Norwegian and Swedish publishers block all AI — the highest concentration in our global dataset of 99 countries.
+of Norwegian and Finnish publishers, and 66% of Swedish, block all AI crawlers — among the highest concentrations in our global dataset of 99 countries.

 0%

-of publishers in Norway, Sweden and Finland use the NewsArticle schema — they defend their content but do not identify it as journalism.
+of publishers in Norway, Sweden, Finland and Iceland use the NewsArticle schema — they defend their content but do not identify it as journalism.

 What Blocking Does — and Does Not Do